seanvananaz/SpringDemo/README.md

 username: admin
 password:
 ```

+## Running Client Application
+1. make sure Spring Boot server is running
+2. go to `/client` and in your terminal `npm install` to install all the packages
+3. start React App `npm start`

 ## Built With
 * [React](https://reactjs.org) - A progressive JavaScript framework.
 * [Spring Boot](https://spring.io/projects/spring-boot) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".